 Hotels, airlines see upswing in profits amid Maha Kumbh

-The Maha Kumbh mela has come as a boon for the hospitality sector and airlines with profits expected to firm up amid soaring demand
+New Delhi: The Maha Kumbh mela has come as a boon for the hospitality sector and airlines with profits expected to firm up amid soaring demand.
+This...

 New Delhi: The Maha Kumbh mela has come as a boon for the hospitality sector and airlines with profits expected to firm up amid soaring demand.
 This is being reflected in the rise in the share prices of companies such as Benares Hotels, a subsidiary of the Tata Group’s Indian Hotels.